-All completed accident books should be given to the School Business Manager, who will store them for reference in future.
-DFEE guidance states that schools should keep these records accessible in either written or electronic form, and these will be kept for a minimum of three years.
+All completed accident books/records should be given to Miss Swan, who will store them for reference in future.
+DFE guidance states that schools should keep these records accessible in either written or electronic form, and these will be kept for a minimum of six years.

-Parents must be informed of any accidents, injuries sustained and/or first aid treatment given to their child whilst in school.
+Parents/Carers must be informed of any accidents, injuries sustained and/or first aid treatment given to their child whilst in school.